Don’t I Have to Submit to the Authority of my Pastor?

 2. Do not accept that they are choosing to “not take sides”

 Not taking sides is not an option.
 Neutrality only hurts the oppressed while giving power to the offender.
 In fact, not taking sides IS taking a side – the side of the offender.
 The Bible does not teach neutrality.
 It teaches us to take up the cause of the righteous and defend the oppressed.
-Isaiah 59: 16 says the God is appalled when no one intervenes.
+Isaiah 59: 16 says that God is appalled when no one intervenes.

 pastor authority should always take sides